F4TG33K/Arduino-Sonar/README.md

 Hi everyone,

 On this repo you'll find an Adruino Sonar, which use 2 Distance Sensor and 1 Servo to display a map.
 The range is about 150 cm.

+## Don't forget to install the NewPing library before uploading the sketch to your Arduino